 But vinyl is definitely on the move up.
 Surely there has to be a reason for its increasing popularity, right?
-When it comes to the challenging conundrum of vinyl vs timber flooring, we think there are a few tie breakers that lean towards vinyl.
+When it comes to the challenging conundrum of vinyl vs timber flooring, we think there are a few tie-breakers that lean towards vinyl.
 Here’s our take.

-Vinyl vs timber flooring: let’s look at cost first
+Vinyl vs timber flooring: the cost

 Flooring often comes later in the construction or renovation process – after all the invasive works are done.
-And that makes sense – you don’t want your new flooring damaged by tools, tradies, or heavier than usual traffic.
+And that makes sense – you don’t want your new flooring damaged by tools, tradies, or heavier-than-usual traffic.
 However, it also presents a unique problem: budgeting.
 Even if you had initially planned on getting timber flooring, unexpected costs might arise before you have the chance to get it put in.

 After all, building and renovation projects are famously unpredictable like that.
 As a result, cost could become a bigger factor in your decision as your project progresses.
 That might have you confronting the vinyl vs timber decision unexpectedly.
 If it does, you’ll be pleasantly surprised!
 Vinyl is mostly a lot cheaper than timber, which we believe is one of its primary drawcards.

 Aesthetic appeal is important: here’s how vinyl compares to timber